40. Bethpage (Black)

 Sprawling Bethpage Black, designed in the mid-1930s to be “the public Pine Valley,” became the darling of the USGA in the early 2000s, when it played the 2002 and 2009 U.S. Opens.
 Then it became a darling of the PGA Tour as host of the 2011 and 2016 Barclays.
-Now the PGA of America has embraced The Black, awarding it the 2019 PGA Championship, to be played in May not August, and then 2024 Ryder Cup.
+Now the PGA of America has embraced The Black, which hosted the 2019 PGA Championship and the upcoming 2024 Ryder Cup.
 Heady stuff for a layout that was once a scruffy state-park haunt where one needed to sleep in the parking lot in order to get a tee time.

 “This is such a demanding course visually, mentally and physically.
 It has been transformed into a modern-day, championship track."